patozgg/C8-backup-toolkit/doc/backup/README.md

 According to the documentation https://docs.camunda.io/docs/8.5/self-managed/operational-guides/backup-restore/backup-and-restore/, the serie of command to run are

-The backup ID is 11
+In this example, the backup ID is `12`

 # Optimize